 Your doctor will prescribe a combination especially suited to treat you and your condition.
 These herbs work together to address different root causes and symptoms.

-Chinese herbal medicine must be prescribed by a fully qualified TCM doctor.
+Chinese herbal medicine must be prescribed by a doctor who is a fully qualified Traditional Chinese Medicine doctor.
 All our herbs come from licensed herbal companies in the UK.
 These companies follow very strict safety standards set by the Medical Control Agency.

 We hope this overview of what we do has been helpful, but please remember it is just an overview, for more information please feel free to contact us our fully qualified doctors are always happy to help.

 Find out how we have been helping people with Covid-19 and also those undergoing Chemotherapy with Traditional Chinese Medicine in Crouch End